Indiana Law Requires Abortion Doctors to Have Admitting Privileges or a to Have a Relationship with a Doctor Who Does

 In a letter dated Jul.
 18, the Indiana Department of Health (ISDH) informed the Merrillville Planned Parenthood that it is prohibited from doing abortions until it finds a new back-up doctor and the appropriate paperwork is filed with the ISDH to certify the relationship between the local doctor and the abortion facility.

 Lake County Right to Life is not aware of why the previous back-up doctor for Merrillville Planned Parenthood terminated his or her relationship with the facility.
+We also do not know the name of the new back-up doctor.

 “Our thanks go to our Indiana legislators for passing the admitting privilege law and to then Gov. Mike Pence for signing it,” stated Len Reynolds, President of Lake County Right to Life.
 Admitting privilege laws are health and safety measures that ensure women are aided in the most expedient manner during an emergency.
 Admitting privileges can make a life or death difference when minutes matter.